About Us India-Sri Lanka Economic And Trade Engagement

 OVERVIEW:

-• India has traditionally been among Sri Lanka’s largest trade partners and Sri Lanka remains among the largest trade partners of India in the SAARC.
-In 2020, India was Sri Lanka’s 2nd largest trading partner with the bilateral merchandise trade amounting to about USD $ 3.6 billion.
+- India has traditionally been among Sri Lanka’s largest trade partners and Sri Lanka remains among the largest trade partners of India in the SAARC.
+India was Sri Lanka’s largest trading partner with an overall bilateral merchandise trade of US$ 5.45 billion in 2021.
+Merchandise trade between India and Sri Lanka stood at US$ 3.6 billion in 2020.
+The significant increase (about 48 %) in bilateral trade in 2021 as compared to 2020 reflects the deepening of the comprehensive commercial engagement between India and Sri Lanka.
 Sri Lankan exports to India have increased substantially since 2000 when ISLFTA came into force and more than 60% of Sri Lanka’s total exports to India over the past few years have used the ISFTA benefits.
 Interestingly, only about 5% of India’s total exports to Sri Lanka in the past few years have used the ISFTA provisions, thereby indicating their overall competitiveness in the Sri Lankan market.

-• To enhance connectivity between the two nations India and Sri Lanka entered into an Open Sky Agreement enabling Sri Lankan Airlines to operate unlimited number of flights to six Indian airports.
-Sri Lankan airlines is also the largest foreign carrier in India and was operating over 100 flights per week to 14 destinations in India, prior to the pandemic.
+To enhance connectivity between the two nations India and Sri Lanka entered into an Open Sky Agreement in 2016 enabling Sri Lankan Airlines to operate unlimited number of flights to six Indian airports namely Delhi, Mumbai, Hyderabad, Kolkatta, Bengaluru & Chennai.
+Sri Lankan airlines is also the largest foreign carrier in India and it was operating over 100 flights per week to 14 destinations in India prior to the pandemic.
+In April 2021, both sides entered into an air travel bubble arrangement to restore air connectivity that has been impacted by the pandemic-related travel restrictions.
+In October 2021, the Kushinagar airport was inaugurated by the Prime Minister of India Shri Narendra Modi, and during which the inaugural international flight from Sri Lanka to the sacred city of Kushinagar took place.

 CONCESSIONAL FINANCING PROJECTS IN SRI LANKA